Information accessible for everyone.

 My goal is primarily to make websites and web applications fast, accessible and sustainable.
 They should be cost-effective and yet sustainable.

 First and foremost, website visitors want to access information quickly and easily.
 Website operators should be able to update content easily and independently.
 I implement supplied design concepts - if requested, I can recommend and add talented designers to the team - and integrate them into the appropriate content management system.

 For teams with backend developers, I can take over the work on the frontend/user interface.I bring the necessary expertise across different browser environments and can incorporate user interfaces with a progressive enhancement approach into existing server-side architectures or implement solutions in the form of single-page applications, server-side rendered or a mix between static and dynamic architecture using serverless functions.

 Developing accessible solutions does not require a lot of experience, but it does require a certain mindset.
 I can provide beginners as well as experienced developers with the basic knowledge needed to create accessible web interfaces.
 As workshops, occasional supervision or regular coaching, together we make everyone comfortable with necessary techniques and build a routine around it.

 For support across multiple development teams and platforms, I can implement supplied design concepts as component libraries or advanced design systems.
 The resulting documentation with all UI components can then be built into different applications by development teams, regardless of the web technology used.

 Design and development for the web, since 2003.

-Late 2020 I came back to do what I always loved to do: create good websites for good people.
+At the end of 2020, I decided to return to self-employment to do what I have always loved most: creating good websites for good people.

-Through all these years, I developed websites and designed applications for friends, for small local businesses, for big companies like Jaguar Switzerland, the Swiss Federal Railways and the Swiss Government, for educational institutions, for banks, for politicians, for NGOs and eventually, one for myself.
+In all these years I developed websites for friends, for small local businesses, for big companies like Jaguar Switzerland, Swiss Federal Railways and the Swiss government, for educational institutions, for banks, for politicians and NGOs.